JasonTzg/NP_to_SQL_AIChatbot/README.md

 ```
 --> For only fleet 1 token.
 Fleet 2 and 3 token does not have any SRM T3 EVs in their fleet.

-Please look at the test_query_results.csv for all the test completed in test_query.py. <code style="color: aquamarine;"> 26/30 Tests passed overall. </code> <code style="color: orangered;"> 4 tests </code> did not get converted from NP to SQL using gpt-4.1-nano.
+Please look at the test_query_results.csv for all the test completed in test_query.py. <code style="color: aquamarine"> 26/30 Tests passed overall. </code> <code style="color: orangered"> 4 tests </code> did not get converted from NP to SQL using gpt-4.1-nano.
 All unit test for auth_utils.py is done in test_auth_utils.py.
 All passes.

 ---